The museum has an extensive social history collection that illustrates the development of the town from Tudor times to the present day city.

-The Chelmsford Odde Volumes was a society of book lovers who's purpose was to encourage literature, the fine arts, science, archaeology and music.
+The Chelmsford Odde Volumes was a society of book lovers whose purpose was to encourage literature, the fine arts, science, archaeology and music.
 It was founded in 1888 by bookseller and stationer Edmund Durrant.

 Meetings were held in Durrant's house at 90 High Street Chelmsford.

 This society visited Castle Hedingham Pottery and commissioned this piece featuring the likeness of their founder.

 Pitt Club bronze box